prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/checkpoints.md

 ### Checkpoint 7: Perform Calculations

   1. Prepare to test your program's ability to perform calculations using data from the output sheet.
 To avoid making unnecessary requests during this time, take a moment to comment-out the part of your code which issues the HTTP request.
 This will allow you to continue to test your program without straining the resources of the API server.
-Another friendly best practice that would be appreciated by the API developers.
+This is another friendly best practice that would be appreciated by the API developers.
 Don't worry, when you are done testing your calculations, you can un-comment the HTTP request logic.
-  1. Programmatically read cell values from your output sheet to determine metrics such as the latest closing price, and any other information relevant to making a final recommendation.
+  1. Programmatically read cell values from your output sheet to determine metrics such as the latest closing price and any other information relevant to making a final recommendation.
   2. Optionally display these calculations in a message box.

 ![a screenshot of a message box showing latest, min, max, and average closing price](example-calculations.png)